Elections to the European Parliament: Voting difference by country

-Europarties
+European political parties

-The European Union has a multi-party system involving a number of ideologically diverse Europarties.
-As no one Europarty has ever gained power alone, their affiliated parliamentary groups must work with each other to pass legislation.
-Since no pan-European government is formed as a result of the European elections, long-term coalitions have never occurred.
+The European Union has a multi-party system involving a number of ideologically diverse European political parties.
+As no single European party has ever gained power alone, their affiliated parliamentary groups in the European Parliament work together to pass legislation.
+Since no pan-European government is formed as a result of European elections, long-term coalitions do not exist.

-Europarties have the exclusive right to campaign for the European elections; their parliamentary groups are strictly forbidden to campaign and to spend funds on any campaign-related activity.
-Campaign activities differ per country since national elections for European Parliament representatives are governed by national laws.
-For instance, a European party can buy unlimited advertising airtime in Estonia while it is barred from any form of paid advertising in Sweden.
+European parties have the exclusive right to campaign for the European elections; their parliamentary groups are strictly forbidden to campaign and to spend funds on any campaign-related activity.
+Campaign activities differ per member state since national elections for European Parliament representatives are governed by national law.
+For instance, a European party may buy unlimited advertising airtime in Estonia, while it is barred from any form of paid advertising in Sweden.

-For the 2014 EP election, Europarties decided to put forward a candidate for President of the European Commission.
-Each candidate led the pan-European campaign of the Europarty.
-While no legal obligation exists to force the European Council to propose the candidate of the strongest party to the EP, it was assumed that the council would have no other choice than to accept the voters' decision.
-Therefore, following the victory of the European People's Party in the 2014 EP election, its lead candidate Jean-Claude Juncker was elected President of the European Commission.
+Ahead of the 2014 European elections, European political parties decided to put forward candidates for President of the European Commission, also known as "Spitzenkandidaten" or "lead candidates".
+Each lead candidate led the pan-European campaign of its European party.
+Even though there is no legal obligation on the European Council to propose the lead candidate of the strongest party to the European Parliament as its nominee for President of the Commission, it was assumed that the Council would accept voters' decision.
+Indeed, following the victory of the European People's Party (EPP) in the 2014 European elections, its lead candidate Jean-Claude Juncker was nominated by the Council and later approved by the European Parliament.
+However, following the 2019 European elections, the Council nominated Ursula von der Leyen instead of the EPP's lead candidate, Manfred Weber; the European Parliament later approved this nomination.

-The two major parties are the centre-right European People's Party and the centre-left Party of European Socialists.
-They form the two largest groups, (called EPP and PES respectively) along with other smaller parties.
-There are numerous other groups, including democratic socialists, greens, regionalists, conservatives, liberals and eurosceptics.
-Together they form the seven recognised groups in the parliament.
-MEPs that are not members of groups are known as non-inscrits.
+The two largest European political parties are the centre-right European People's Party and the centre-left Party of European Socialists (PES).
+They also form the two largest parliamentary groups, the EPP Group and S&D, along with national parties not members of the European parties but represented in the European Parliament.

+There are numerous other European parties and groups, spanning the entire political spectrum.
+Sometimes, two or more European parties sit in the same group, such as members of the European Green Party and of the European Free Alliance sitting together in the Greens–European Free Alliance group.
+Members of the European Parliament who are not members of a parliamentary group are known as non-inscrits.